 You can continue to teach and support new players as much or as little as they need.
 Some new players in the group will take you up on the advice, others won’t.
 That’s fine.
-It means that everyone is learning at the speed they feel comfortable at.
+It means that everyone is learning at a speed they feel comfortable with.

-Because it’s a practise playthrough, other people don’t get frustrated that some players are taking longer to learn because that’s the point of it.
+Because it’s a practice playthrough, other people don’t get frustrated that some players are taking longer to learn because that’s the point of it.

 13. Take a quick comfort break